 The Hayduke has enough traffic that it is almost officially a trail, and no longer just a route.
 I hope that careful maps can help to keep people on the trail so that it becomes permanent.
 I debated whether to share this as a GPX/KML (Caltopo allows for export) or not.
 Poorly plotted (estimated) tracks can lead to severe erosion and braided trail.
 But I feel like my maps are now spot-on enough to share this way; they will lead people back onto track.

 If you need help making customized maps based off my Caltopo map, please consult Google before writing to me.
 Unless you can compensate me for my time, I am largely unavailable for this type of help.
 If you do have re$ources and need mapsets — or heck, even a trail guide — I’m your woman.
-I don’t mean to sound rude, but I really value my time.
+I don’t mean to sound rude, but the knowledge I possess about the Hayduke didn’t come easy and I really value my time.
 I spend it hiking.

 View all my Hayduke Trail maps and recommended resources, including alternates like Salt Creek in Canyonlands into upper Dark Canyon, Halls Creek and Stevens Canyon in Capital Reef and Grand Staircase Escalante, and the Tonto to North Bass Trail in Grand Canyon.

 * In Spring 2019, I hiked several portions of the Hayduke yet again, including the Dirty Devil, Coyote Gulch onto Fiftymile Mountain, and the AZT.
 My route was a patchwork quilt covering the entire Colorado Plateau, avoiding the Parks (except CANY and GCNP), and spending a lot of time on or near Lake Powell, and generally near the Colorado River.

 * Caltopo doesn’t seem to play nice with the Chrome browser.
 I find it works great with Firefox.